 But in the inkomstpension system net reported costs of the National Pension Funds are not included in the cost deducted from the inkomstpension account.
-Rather, the costs of the National Pension Funds reported net affect the assets and return of those funds directly.
+The costs reported net of the National Pension Funds however affect the assets and the return.
 Since only system assets, not liabilities, are reduced by these costs, their impact on the result of the system is negative.
 This means that the balance ratio is negatively affected.
 However, as the costs reported net are very minor in relation to the pension liability, the impact on the balance ratio is quite limited.
 When balancing is activated, the costs reported net affect the indexation of inkomstpension and inkomstpension capital.